All the Man That I Need: Chart performance

-Awards
+Accolades

 "All the Man That I Need" was nominated for "Best Pop Vocal Performance, Female," Houston's fifth nomination for the category, at the 34th Grammy Awards on February 26, 1992.
 The song was also nominated for "Best R&B/Soul Single, Female" at the 6th Soul Train Music Awards on March 10, 1992.

+In its year-end lists for 1991, Billboard ranked the song the 16th best-selling single on its Top Pop Singles list, 18th in its Top R&B Singles list and was ranked the third best-selling single on its adult contemporary list.
+On Cash Box, the song was ranked the sixth best-selling pop single of the year.

 Critical reception

 "All the Man That I Need" garnered mainly positive reviews from music critics.
-Larry Flick from Billboard complimented it as a "shimmering jazz-and gospel-inflected ballad", and stated that it "fully demonstrates Houston's vocal beauty".
+Larry Flick from Billboard magazine complimented it as a "shimmering jazz-and gospel-inflected ballad", and stated that it "fully demonstrates Houston's vocal beauty".
 Greg Kot of Chicago Tribune was also positive in his review, writing that through the song, Houston was providing "soundtrack to a million love affairs."
 A reviewer from Melody Maker said, "She really sounds as if she means it and the chorus is more than suitably sumptuous and soaring and shouty so it really ought to be Number One all over the world by Chrimbo."
 Pan-European magazine Music & Media declared the song as a "staggering gospel-tinged ballad with an overwhelming build-up in the chorus."
 A reviewer from Music Week commented, "Another sterling performance from Whitney, on a slightly sub-standard song.
 Nevertheless, a high chart placing seems inevitable."
 The New York Times' Stephen Holden was also positive in his review, viewing the song as a "hunk of gargantuan pop bombast swathed in echo and glitzy astral twinkles."
 People Magazine's editor described it as "an effective, down-tempo change of pace".
 James Hunter from Rolling Stone called it "an outsize ballad about poverty and damaged self-regard, so expertly that the song, with its effective whiff of Spanish guitar, stages undeniable pop drama."